 The remains resting in H.H.
 Holmes's coffin are being removed from his grave, and a team of researchers are hoping to find out if they do indeed belong to America's first serial killer.
 Last week, Philadelphia based analysts started exhuming the body of what they presume to be Holmes.
 Given his history as a skilled con-man, rumors emerged soon after his death that Holmes managed to escape through some subterfuge, that someone else was hanged and buried at the grave site and that Holmes fled to South America, living on a coffee farm in San Parinarimbo, Paraguay.
 Holmes expert Matt Lake recently told NBC Philadelphia that was an immediate theory - Holmes faked his own death.
 "It's very tempting to believe it," Lake said, "because the guy was a consummate trickster!"
 Now, his descendants want to put a stop to this story once and for all.
 Holmes' great grandchildren (from his marriage to Clara Lovering), John and Richard Mudgett and Cynthia Mudgett Soriano, petitioned the Delaware County Court to exhume the body last year.
 On March 9th, the Delaware County Court granted permission for the exhumation of Holmes's body and tasked the University of Pennsylvania's Anthropology Department with performing DNA analysis.
 But the court order states that the remains will be reinterred in the same grave site in the cemetery regardless of whether or not those remains are determined to be his, according to NBC Chicago.
 The court also ordered that no commercial spectacle or carnival atmosphere shall be created either by this event or any other incident pertaining to the remains.
 The exhumed body, whether Holmes' or not, must be returned within 120 days.
 If DNA testing proves the body is someone else's, the great grandchildren will still have to pay for its reburial.

 Forensics tests have confirmed that the person buried in H.H.
 Holmes' Philadelphia-area tomb is in fact "America's first serial killer" whose murder spree was documented in the book 'Devil in the White City'.
 In March, the Delaware County Court approved a request by Holmes' great-grandchildren to exhume the grave, a pine box that was "filled with cement, buried 10 feet in the ground and covered again with cement," the Associated Press reports.
 The body was exhumed in April.
 The exhumation came after a History Channel special titled 'American Ripper' revived a century-old rumor that Holmes bribed his way out of Philadelphia's Moyamensing prison on the day of his execution by hanging and, after his grave was filled with a cadaver, escaped to South America.
-Because of the amount of cement in Holmes' grave – to "ensure his body against the vandalism or scientific curiosity of ghouls" – the corpse's clothes and even Holmes' mustache remained in good condition.
 However, the body had completely decayed, and with no available DNA for testing, forensic experts relied on Holmes' teeth to confirm his identity.
-"It stank," University of Pennsylvania anthropologist Samantha Cox said of Holmes' corpse.
-"Once it gets to that point we can't do anything with it.
+University of Pennsylvania anthropologist Samantha Cox said of Holmes' corpse "Once it gets to that point we can't do anything with it.
 We can't test it, can't get any DNA out of it."
-Following the tests, Holmes' body was reinterred at Yeadon, Pennsylvania's Holy Cross Cemetery.
+Holmes' body was reinterred at Yeadon, Pennsylvania's Holy Cross Cemetery.

 In great-great grandson Jeff Mudgett's Bloodstains (2011), the author speculates his ancestor was also Jack the Ripper.
-Jeff also co-starred with former CIA analyst Amaryllis Fox in the eight part investigative series American Ripper presented during July and August 2017.
+Jeff also co-starred with former CIA analyst Amaryllis Fox in the eight part investigative series American Ripper presented during July and August 2017 on the History Channel.

 Chicago rose from its ruins to become a great financial center and the first skyscraper city by 1885, reaching a population of one million five years later.
 As the city prospered so did its suburbs and none more so than Englewood, which had grown in 20 years from 20 families immediately after the Civil War to 45,000 residents.
 The locality (annexed by Chicago in 1889) was served by seven railroad lines with 45 trains stopping daily each way.